Surrogate models for lightcurves and photosphere properties of Type II supernovae: Validation

 where $\sigma_{i}$ is the real error on our simulated data and $\sigma_{\rm sys}=0.167$ is the systematic error in the magnitude output of the surrogate model as discussed above.
 This approach explicitly ignores the time-dependence on the error, but it provides an easy path towards accounting for the uncertainty in our model.
 We note that we could also put a prior on $\sigma_{\rm sys}$ and marginalise over it if for example we wanted to include additional systematic uncertainty.
 This approach makes our posteriors more conservative than they otherwise would be, trading precision for accuracy.

 As we discussed earlier, we could provide an estimate of the uncertainty from our surrogate model using Monte Carlo sampling, which we could then use directly in our likelihood instead of a constant $\sigma_{\rm sys}$.
 However, this approach is slower to evaluate, and we find a constant error approach to provide largely identical results.
 Our simulated data alongside the true input (dashed curves), and the posterior predictions (shaded bands) are all shown in Fig.~\ref{fig:lsstim} for different LSST filters.
 Our posteriors are consistent with both the data and the true input, highlighting the effectiveness of the model to fit the data and correctly recover the input parameters when considering realistic photometric observations.
 Furthermore, this study also provides us with some expectations of what constraints we can expect from Type II observations in with the Vera Rubin Observatory.
-In particular, even accounting for our systematic uncertainty on the models themselves, we find that we can recover the $M_{\rm ZAMS} = 11.88_{-0.45}^{+0.57}~M_{\odot}$, ${}^{56}\rm{Ni}=0.20_{-0.03}^{+0.02}~M_{\odot}$, $R_{\rm csm}=3.84_{-1.07}^{+2.34}~\times 10^{14}\rm{cm}$ and $\log_{10} \dot{M} = -3.14_{-1.44}^{+0.28}$~$M_{\odot}$yr$^{-1}$ (all at $68\%$ credible interval on the one-dimensional marginalised posterior), respectively, which are all consistent with the input, i.e., a precision on e.g., the nickel and progenitor ZAMS mass of $\approx 25\%$ and $\approx 9\%$, respectively.
-We note that observations of Type II SNe in LSST will likely be augmented by follow-up with other telescopes or observed by other surveys and so our constraints could be viewed as a conservative estimate on the expected precision, painting an exciting picture on the expected constraints from Type II SNe in the future.
+Even accounting for our systematic uncertainty on the model, we recover $M_{\rm ZAMS} = 11.88_{-0.45}^{+0.57}~M_{\odot}$, ${}^{56}\rm{Ni}=0.20_{-0.03}^{+0.02}~M_{\odot}$, $R_{\rm csm}=3.84_{-1.07}^{+2.34}~\times 10^{14}\rm{cm}$ and $\log_{10} \dot{M} = -3.14_{-1.44}^{+0.28}$~$M_{\odot}$yr$^{-1}$ ($68\%$ credible interval), respectively.
+These constraints are all consistent with the input and represent strong constraints on key parameters.
+For example, a precision the nickel and progenitor ZAMS mass of $\approx 25\%$ and $\approx 9\%$, respectively.
+We note that the simulated observations above used the proposed \texttt{rubin\_baseline\_v3.2} observing-log from LSST and represents the lightcurve of a typical Type II SNe in LSST with this survey schedule.
+As such, the precision above may not be representative for all Type II SNe observed by LSST.
+However, many Type II SNe observed by LSST will likely have follow-up observations with other telescopes and so our constraints could be viewed as a conservative estimate on the expected precision.
+This paints an exciting picture on the expected constraints from Type II SNe in the future.